-- > Within appropriate time frames
+- ➤ Within appropriate time frames;

-- ➤ In the correct dosage
+- ➤ In the correct dosage;

-- ➤ In accordance with accepted practice
+- ➤ In accordance with accepted practice; or

 - > To the correct student

 Should a medication error result in a medication emergency, i.e., any reaction or condition related to the health or well-being of the student, the nurse shall respond accordingly.
-Parents must be notified of all medication errors.
-Should the nurse discover there is no medication to administer, that nurse shall contact the parent by telephone and notify the parent.
-The nurse shall ask the parent to deliver the medication to the classroom if possible for administration.
+The parent/guardian must be notified of all medication errors.
+Should the nurse discover there is no medication to administer, that nurse shall contact the parent/guardian by phone for notification.
+The nurse shall ask the parent to deliver the medication to the program if possible for administration.